Unit 8: PDE Modelling in Key AIMS Domains

 Three formulas, three sites: \mathrm{Pe} = w_0H/\kappa, T_\kappa = H^2/\kappa, \sqrt{\kappa\tau} — a six-entry table you can fill in two minutes.
 The caveat hides in which κ you use: redo Site C’s Pe with the interior \kappa_b = 10^{-5} and watch the label change.

-• Coral thermal stress as a column-modelling problem.
-Liu et al. 2014 (“Reef-scale thermal stress monitoring of coral ecosystems”) and the NOAA Coral Reef Watch operational product use SST and Degree-Heating-Weeks — proxies that miss the vertical distribution the column model resolves.
-The DHW shortcoming is the operational motivation for column modelling at AIMS.
+• Why a column instead of just SSTLiu et al. 2014 and NOAA Coral Reef Watch use surface temperature and Degree-Heating-Weeks, which miss the vertical structure a column model resolves.
+That blind spot is the operational motivation for column modelling at AIMS.

 A matching drill that doubles as a reading list.
 For each capstone design choice below, name the literature entry above that justifies it (paper or product), and the operational shortcoming the capstone’s approach addresses: